reupholstering a chair

 Discuss partial upholstery options

-If you own a chair with a sturdy frame, try asking the upholsterer for a partial upholstery to reduce costs.
-Although most upholsterers provide flat rates based on the type of chair, you can still negotiate for the price and request fixing certain parts only.
+If you own a sturdy chair, ask the upholsterer for partial upholstery to reduce costs.
+Although most upholsterers charge flat rates based on the type of chair, you can still negotiate the price and request repairs to only certain parts.
 This can reduce your total expenses on the fabric and labour.

 Select simpler designs

 Adding decorative finishes such as diamond tufting, piping, and trimming can make reupholstered furniture look more stunning.
-However, if your only goal is to restore the functionality of your antique chair, you may opt out of labour-intensive decorative finishes.
+However, if your only goal is to restore your antique chair’s functionality, you may opt out of labour-intensive decorative finishes.
 This way, you can save more on the labour and extra materials.

 What should you look for in a professional upholsterer?